-6. Shared ownership opportunities spread more widely: fair shared ownership opportunities for all then be offered to communities across the rest of the country, thus giving community groups that are not located near energy developments the opportunity to invest in energy infrastructure.
+6. Shared ownership opportunities spread more widely: fair shared ownership opportunities for all

+Shared ownership opportunities should be offered first to the communities located nearby the developments, and support should be available to those communities to be able to take advantage of these offers.
+Where those communities between them do not choose to take up the full 20% offered, these opportunities should then be offered to communities across the rest of the country, thus giving community groups that are not located near energy developments the opportunity to invest in energy infrastructure.
 In the last resort, where there is no local or distant community uptake, consideration should be given as to what other organisations could step in (at least temporarily) to hold the shared ownership stake and deliver strategic local, regional or national benefits.